pokt-network/pocket-core/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on contributions and the process of submitting pull requests.

+## MainNet Seeds

+MainNet seeds are being maintained by [NodeFleet](https://nodefleet.org/) and more details can be found at [docs.pokt.network/node/seeds/](https://docs.pokt.network/node/seeds/).

 ## Support & Contact